Private Fostering Awareness Day

 - Children brought in from abroad with a view to adoption

-In these situations the local council’s Children’s Services department must be informed.
+In these situations, the local authority’s Children’s Services department must be informed.
 A social worker will visit the home to speak to the carer and the child to ensure the child is safe, carry out background checks and make sure support is being provided.

 Support available for private foster carers may include: